Chicken and Dumplings

 Dumplings

-- 2 cups cake flour, or regular flour, see notes
+- 2 cups cake flour, or all-purpose flour, see notes

 - 2 teaspoons baking powder